MonkeyInPrivite/mip-wiki/content/aboutus.md

 I joined KMC and started reading more docs, after jailbreaking with AdBreak, I helped a lot of people in the #questions-and-support channel Monkey noticed this and managed to make me a Helper, meanwhile I started making SH shortcuts and eventually got better and made more packages and even Linux ports.
 For more of a resume style of bio, look [here](https://gc-bio.vercel.app/).

 ## Penguins184
 Hi, I'm Penguins184.
-Hello!
 I'm A Fullstack Web And JS Dev Who Likes To Make Discord Bots, Websites, And Work With Networking!
 I Am Also Experienced In Unix/Bash Shells And Linux Working Environments.